 Continuing to drive on a severely worn tire or tires can lead to serious control, braking and drivability issues.
 Below are a few of the "unseen dangers" of driving on worn tires:

-- Heat Build-Up: As the tire wears down, there is less space for air to flow between the grooves of the tread to cool the tires.
-The tire heats up.
+Worn tire tread increases heat build-up.
+As the distance between the tire and the road decreases due to reduced tread there is less air flowing between the grooves to cool the tires.
 Heat is an enemy of tire rubber and a major cause of failure.

-- Air leakage: Tires with worn tread are much more likely to leak air and lose air pressure.
-This can affect steering, braking and fuel economy.
+Tires with worn tread are much more likely to be seriously underinflated.
+This condition can adversely affect steering, braking and fuel economy.